amartopoulos/k8s-validator-public/README.md

 # Getting Started

- 1. Create your Kubernetes cluster in the UI and follow instructions
+ 1. Create your Kubernetes cluster in your cloud provider's UI and follow their instructions to enable local administration via kubectl.
  2. Check that your cluster is available: `kubectl get nodes`
  3. To avoid certain internal DoS attacks, set cluster limits as appropriate in resource-quotas.yaml, then run: